relaystr/ndk/README.md

 - cache responses to save network bandwidth
 - stream directly from cache and network (if needed)
 - query and subscription, e.g., get data once; subscribe to data.
-- plugin cache interface, bring your own db or use included ones: `inMemory, isarDb`
+- plugin cache interface, bring your own db or use included ones: `inMemory`
 - plug in verifier interface, bring your own event verifier, or use included ones: `bip340, rust`
 - plug in event signer interface, bring your own event signer, or use included ones: `bip340, amber`
 - contact list support, you can convert nostr_event to contact_list